zakariaeyahya/Crypto_Analysis/Finetuning/output/results/README_INTERPRETATION.md

 | 7     | 69.9%               |
 | 8     | **70.1%**          |

-**Interprétation** :
+**Interpretation**:
-- L'accuracy augmente de manière constante, passant de 56.1% à 70.1%.
+- Accuracy increases steadily, from 56.1% to 70.1%.
-- L'amélioration ralentit après l'epoch 3, suggérant que le modèle atteint un plateau.
+- Improvement slows after epoch 3, suggesting the model reaches a plateau.
-- L'accuracy finale de **70.1%** est acceptable mais pourrait être améliorée.
+- Final accuracy of **70.1%** is acceptable but could be improved.

-### Évolution du F1-Score
+### F1-Score Evolution

-Le F1-score macro suit une évolution similaire à l'accuracy :
+Macro F1-score follows a similar evolution to accuracy:

 | Epoch | Validation F1-Score |
 |-------|---------------------|